The Office of the Commissioner for Environmental Information (OCEI) is an independent statutory office.

 Peter Tyndall is the Commissioner for Environmental Information (as well as Ombudsman and Information Commissioner).

 Peter, who is from Dublin, served as Public Services Ombudsman for Wales.
 He was Chief Executive of the Arts Council of Wales and Head of Education and Culture for the Welsh Local Government Association.
 Peter worked in a variety of senior positions in housing and social care.
 In particular, he developed housing and support services for people with intellectual disabilities.
-Peter is currently President of the International Ombudsman Institute.
+Peter served as President of the International Ombudsman Institute (IOI) for 5 years from 2016 to 2021.